 - Fear that discussions with therapist won’t remain confidential

 While these are all valid concerns, it is important to note that mental health issues are common in the United States.
 In fact, studies have found that 1 in 5 adults may be affected and suffering from a form of mental illness.
 Additionally, it is important to remember that therapists are trained professionals who can provide support, while maintaining confidentiality.
-Therapist are accustomed to helping individuals work through painful and embarrassing issues so they can move on.
+Therapists are accustomed to helping individuals work through painful and embarrassing issues so they can move on.

 If lifestyle changes are needed, a therapist can help individuals make those necessary changes.
-Therapist are also trained in helping to identifying underlying causes of symptoms and provide strategies for changing unwanted thoughts and behaviors.
+Therapists are also trained in helping to identifying underlying causes of symptoms and provide strategies for changing unwanted thoughts and behaviors.
 Most individuals who attend therapy learn skills that help them to manage the symptoms that caused them to seek therapy initially.
 These skills can include learning how to reduce stress and improve quality of life.

 What Can Therapy Help With?

 Therapy can help individuals with mental, emotional, physical and behavioral issues.
 Other concerns that may be discussed in therapy can include:

 - Relationship or Marriage Challenges